gatling/gatling/src/sphinx/general/timings.rst

 .. note::

-  When dealing with embedded ressources (inferred or explicitly set), the behaviour is slightly different : as resources are fetched asynchronously, the cumulated response time for embedded ressources starts from the beginning of the first resource request to the end of the last resource request.
+  When dealing with embedded resources (inferred or explicitly set), the behaviour is slightly different : as resources are fetched asynchronously, the cumulated response time for embedded resources starts from the beginning of the first resource request to the end of the last resource request.

 Cumulated Time
 --------------